wrobstory/PythonToScala/functions.md

 '1string'
 ```

-Note that Scala does not require a return statement:
+Note that Scala will just return the result of the body of the function unless you explicitly call a return:

 Scala:
 ```scala
 def concat_num_str(x:Int, y:String) = x.toString + y
 scala> concat_num_str(1, "string")